hawl1/Polytoria-CodeSnippets/README.md

 Now your Polytoria games will fly with the new and updated Snippets.

+> [!CAUTION]
+> We're not related in any way to the official POLYTORIA team.
+This project is made by the community.

 ---
 Welcome to the house of the new and updated Polytoria VSCode Snippets.